 In 2020/21 we received nine whistleblowing referrals.
-In six of these cases, we opened a fitness to practise case.
+In seven of these cases, we opened a FtP case.
 By opening a case we investigate whether the fitness to practise of the worker is impaired or not.

 We did not open a case for two of the referrals.
 We assessed them as having no real prospect of finding current impairment.